LambdaCalculus37/RedStarOS-Notes/README.md

-# RedStarOS-Notes
+# Notes and Findings about Red Star OS
-Findings and discussion points about Red Star OS that I have gathered for talks and posterity
+This repository contains information about my findings and notes from talks I have given about Red Star OS, the North Korean Linux distribution.